syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 # Working with Bookmark Navigation

-PDF viewer allows users to view the bookmarks present in the loaded PDF document and navigate to the destination saved in the bookmarks.
+[Xamarin PDF Viewer](https://www.syncfusion.com/xamarin-ui-controls/xamarin-pdf-viewer) allows users to view the bookmarks present in the loaded PDF document and navigate to the destination saved in the bookmarks.

 ## Enabling and disabling bookmark feature